bsullivan44/data_for_cosmonauts/README.md

 # Data For Cosmonauts ! :boom: :star2: :star: :dizzy:

 An introductory course on the world of data science and machine-learning for cosmonauts.
-The real purpose of the course though is evidential thinking with data.
-The method will be those conventional to data-science and machine-learning.
+The broader purpose of the course is evidential thinking with data.
+The methods taught will be those conventional to data-science and machine-learning.

 - [Motivation](#Motivation)
 - [Syllabus](#Syllabus)